Sync API Definitions Between Source Control and API Hub for Design

 API Hub for Design integrates with many source control systems allowing you to synchronize your API definitions with an external repository.
 This integration is bi-directional: you can push changes from API Hub for Design to source control and pull changes from source control to API Hub for Design.
 This way, your API definitions can be kept in sync regardless of where the changes were made.

-Considerations for API Hub for Design SaaS users
+Considerations for API Hub for Design users

 Pulling changes from source control is supported only for APIs created in organizations on the Enterprise plan.